 Neutrino Astronomy and Multimessenger Astrophysics

-Neutrino astronomy has emerged to reveal the sources of the highest energy particles in our universe, the so-called ultra-high energy cosmic rays (UHECR).
+Neutrino astronomy has emerged as a means to reveal the sources of the highest energy particles in our universe, the so-called ultra-high-energy cosmic rays (UHECR).
 IceCube’s detection of the first high-energy astrophysical neutrino flux confirmed cosmic neutrinos as the key messengers to reveal an unobstructed view of the universe at wavelengths where it is opaque to light.

 Energy and wavelength spectra vs distance of the visible universe.
 About a fifth of the universe cannot be explored using photon-based telescopes.

 The large neutrino flux measured by IceCube also implies that a significant fraction, possibly all, of the energy in the nonthermal universe is generated in powerful hadronic accelerators powered by objects such as black holes or neutron stars.

 The figure shows that the astrophysical neutrino flux (black line) observed by IceCube matches the corresponding gamma-ray flux (red line) observed by Fermi.
 The black data points are combined IceCube results showing the flux of cosmic neutrinos interacting inside the detector.
 Also shown, shaded in blue, is the best fit to the flux of cosmic muon neutrinos penetrating the Earth. (see paper)

 In July 2018, IceCube, gamma-ray telescopes Fermi and MAGIC, and several other experiments announced the detection of neutrinos and photons from blazar TXS 0506+056.
 These results constitute the first-ever identification of a likely source of extragalactic neutrinos and of high-energy cosmic rays.